es-progress/shell/docs/lib/error.md

 ## error-exit

 Print error message and exit program.
 Use this in standalone scripts.
-If used on the commandline it exits your shell.
+If used on the command line it exits your shell.

 **Usage**